Genocides in history (1490 to 1914): Atlantic Slave Trade

 The transatlantic slave trade resulted in a vast and as yet unknown loss of life for African captives both in and outside the Americas.
-Estimates have ranged from as low as 2 million to as high 60 million.
+Estimates have ranged from as low as 2 million to as high as 60 million.
 Patrick Manning estimates that about 12 million slaves entered the Atlantic trade between the 16th and 19th centuries, but about 1.5 million died on board ship.
 About 10.5 million slaves arrived in the Americas.
 Besides the slaves who died on the Middle Passage, more Africans likely died during the slave raids and wars in Africa and forced marches to ports.
 Manning estimates that 4 million died inside Africa after capture, and many more died young.
 Manning's estimate covers the 12 million who were originally destined for the Atlantic, as well as the 6 million destined for Arabian slave markets and the 8 million destined for African markets.
 Of the slaves shipped to the Americas, the largest share went to Brazil and the Caribbean.

-Canadian scholar Adam Jones characterised the mass death of millions of Africans during the Atlantic slave trade as a genocide due to the fact that it was "one of the worst holocausts in human history" because it resulted in 15 to 20 million deaths according to one estimate, and he contradicts arguments such as the one which states that "it was in slave owners' interest to keep slaves alive, not exterminate them" by stating that they are "mostly sophistry" by stating: "the killing and destruction were intentional, whatever the incentives to preserve survivors of the Atlantic passage for labor exploitation.
-To revisit the issue of intent already touched on: If an institution is deliberately maintained and expanded by discernible agents, though all are aware of the hecatombs of casualties it is inflicting on a definable human group, then why should this not qualify as genocide?"
+Canadian scholar Adam Jones characterises the mass death of millions of Africans during the Atlantic slave trade as a genocide.
+He calls it "one of the worst holocausts in human history" because it resulted in 15 to 20 million deaths (according to one estimate).
+In contrast to arguments that "it was in slave owners' interest to keep slaves alive, not exterminate them", which he calls "mostly sophistry", he argues:

+The killing and destruction were intentional, whatever the incentives to preserve survivors of the Atlantic passage for labor exploitation ...
+If an institution is deliberately maintained and expanded by discernible agents, though all are aware of the hecatombs of casualties it is inflicting on a definable human group, then why should this not qualify as genocide?